opendocsg/slw-judgments-backfill/2018_SGHC_254/report.md

 **_The claim under s 37(3) of the Act_**

 94     The defendant cannot rely on estoppel by convention as a defence to the plaintiff’s claim for breach of s 37(3) of the Act.
-That is because the doctrine of estoppel by convention can be raised only against a contractual claim and not against a statutory claim: _Management Corporation Strata Title Plan No 473 v De Beers Jewellery Pte Ltd_ [2002] 1 SLR(R) 418 (“ _De Beers_ ”) at [44].
+That is because the doctrine of estoppel by convention can be raised only against a contractual claim and not against a statutory claim: _Management Corporation Strata Title Plan No 473 v De Beers Jewellery Pte Ltd_ <span class="citation">[2002] 1 SLR(R) 418</span> (“ _De Beers_ ”) at [44].

 95     Although s 37(3) imposes an obligation on a subsidiary proprietor, it makes no provision for the consequence which follows if a subsidiary proprietor fails to comply with that obligation.
 In particular, the Act does not provide that a management corporation can obtain a mandatory injunction from the court (as opposed to an order from the Strata Titles Board under s 101(1)) requiring the subsidiary proprietor to remove improvements carried out in breach of s 37(3) and reinstate his strata title lot to its original condition.
 Both counsel accept, however, that I have the power by accretion of judicial